igorkll/SComputers_docs/SComputers/Info.md

 * exceptions "path .. underflow" cannot be retrieved. the extra ".." is simply ignored
 * the combination of characters "\n" (two separate characters and not a new line) can be displayed in the gui as "¦n" this is due to the fact that mygui (which uses scrapmechanic) turns "\n" into a new line (at the same time, "¦n" works like normal "\n")
 * now, when disabling a component/removing a component, it is guaranteed not to be work
+* now the stepper motors do not create any force in the off state

 ### recommendations
 * if the antenna on your device works only for receiving then you can put an NFC antenna, the antenna radius affects only the transmission